Spring Break 2021

 • Loving Kindness Meditation

 In 2010, he joined Gelgupa University and underwent all examinations to achieve his Geshe Lharampa doctoral degree in Buddhist philosophy.
-He was awarded his Geshe Lharampa degree by His Holiness the Dalai Lama at the Drepung Monastic University in 2015.
-He was selected to attend advanced tantric studies at Gyuto Tantric College in Dharamsala, India.
+He was awarded his Geshe Lharampa degree in front of His Holiness the Dalai Lama at the Drepung Monastic University in 2015 and attend tantric studies at Gyuto Tantric College in Dharamsala, India.

 In addition, Geshe Nima has served the monastic community in a variety of positions.
 He taught both undergraduate and graduate students at Drepung Loseling Monastic University.
-He also served as secretary of Drepung Loseling Educational Fund and editor of the Drepung Loseling monastic university journal.
-He is currently the Principal of the monastery's academic school.
+He also served as secretary of Drepung Loseling Educational Fund and editor of the Drepung Loseling monastic university journal, and School Principal for the academic studies academy at Drepung Loseling in Mungod.